bholloway/resolve-url-loader/packages/resolve-url-loader/README.md

 Before raising a new issue:

-* remove this loader and make sure it is not a problem with a different loader in your config (most often the case)
+* Remove this loader and make sure it is not a problem with a different loader in your config (most often the case).
-* check [stack overflow](http://stackoverflow.com/search?q=resolve-url-loader) for an answer
+* Check [stack overflow](http://stackoverflow.com/search?q=resolve-url-loader) for an answer.
-* review [previous issues](/issues?utf8=%E2%9C%93&q=is%3Aissue) that may be similar
+* Review [previous issues](/issues?utf8=%E2%9C%93&q=is%3Aissue) that may be similar.
-* be prepared to create a **simple open-source project** that exhibits your problem, should the solution not be immediately obvious to us
+* Be prepared to create a **simple open-source project** that exhibits your problem, should the solution not be immediately obvious to us.
-* be prepared to use a [source map visualisation](http://sokra.github.io/source-map-visualization/#custom-choose) to check the transpiler has correct source maps coming out
-* (ideally) debug some code and let me know where the problem sits
+* (ideally) Debug some code and let me know where the problem sits.

 ### Pull requests

 I am happy to take **pull requests**, however:

 * Ensure your change is **backwards compatible** - not all users will be using the same version of Webpack or SASS that you do.
 * Follow the **existing code style**.
+I know it is old but it maintains backwards compatibility.
 * Uncomon use-cases/fixes should be opt-in per a new **option**.
 * Do **not** overwrite existing variables with new values.
 I would prefer your change variable names elsewhere if necessary.
 * Add **comments** that describe why the code is necessary - i.e. what edge case are we solving.
 Otherwise we may rewrite later and break your use-case.